 How 1205 Helps

 For companies scaling from 50 to 500 employees in Ontario, compliance complexity grows exponentially.
 What worked at 50 employees breaks at 150 and collapses at 300.
-Our role is to ensure your HR infrastructure scales with your headcount.
+Our role is to build HR infrastructure that scales with your headcount.

 Ready to audit your compliance posture?